 - Inverted in The War Of The Worlds (1953), where Washington is the only major capital not to be attacked by the Martians.

 - The most famous scene in Independence Day has the aliens destroying the White House, though they were simultaneously attacking many other cities as well.

 - The original The Day the Earth Stood Still (1951) starts with a spaceship landing on the National Mall.
-Not an invasion, but no one told the National Guard.
+Not an invasion, but no one told the Army.
 The remake moves the film to New York.